 Our approach is highly modulable and allows obtaining fluorochromogenic materials of different degrees of complexity that could be integrated into different devices.
 Temperature-, pH- and chemical sensitive organogels, films, suspensions and cellulose papers have potential use as optical sensors.
 So far we have generated a broad variety of thermoresponsive sensors: chromogenic vs fluorogenic, reversible vs irreversible, detecting from very low (-270 oC) to very high (100 – 200 oC) temperatures.

 To face expert and technologically competent counterfeiters, the security inks industry must design and fabricate constantly novel anticounterfeiting marks, made of materials of enhanced complexity, which are difficult to reveal and reproduce and which mechanism of detection could not be easily unfolded.
 Our specialty micro/nanomaterials undergo threshold or NIR-activated optical changes, behave as invisible inks (NIR/UV-absorbing or fluorescent), or respond to multiple stimuli (e.g. light + temperature or pH + temperature).
 These features add a superior degree of sophistication, which make them highly attractive for anticounterfeiting technologies.
 The developed materials, obtained as suspensions, powders or films, could be applied and printed in banknotes, identification or other relevant documents, pharmaceutical products, etc.

 Our chromogenic films allow the straightforward fabrication of solid-state devices using commercially available organic molecular dyes.
-Our encapsulation strategy overcomes the recurrent problem associated to these dyes that lose their high performing properties once integrated in the solid device.
-We thus achieve low-energy (visible/NIR) activated rewritable boards and white-light emitting films, which emission can be easily controlled with temperature.
+Our encapsulation strategy overcomes the recurrent problem associated with these dyes that lose their high-performing properties once integrated into the solid device.
+We thus achieve low-energy (visible/NIR) activated rewritable boards and white-light-emitting films, which emission can be easily controlled with temperature.